ForkingPaths2040/Progression/README.md

 #### MVP

 React:

-*working react app
+- working react app
-*use React Router
+- use React Router
--6 seperate rendered components
+- 6 seperate rendered components
--organized file system
+- organized file system
--use either functional or class components
+- use either functional or class components
--use Axios to GET/POST data
+- use Axios to GET/POST data
--use React for DOM manipulation
+- use React for DOM manipulation
   Style:
--style through css, styled coomponents or component library -use flexbox or grid with CSS
+- style through css, styled coomponents or component library
+- use flexbox or grid with CSS
   Linting:
--appropriate naming conventions with either camelCase or kebab-case in the correct environments -remove clutter of console.logs and uneccessary comments
+- appropriate naming conventions with either camelCase or kebab-case in the correct environments
+- remove clutter of console.logs and uneccessary comments
   Deployment:
--deploy via Netlify
+- deploy via Netlify

 #### PostMVP